-In the near term, CIMB is working towards further disclosures of portfolio-level risks in line with the Collective Commitment to Climate Action (CCCA) and Net Zero Banking Alliance (NZMA) commitments.
+In the near term, CIMB is working towards further disclosures of portfolio-level risks in line with the Net Zero Banking Alliance (NZBA) commitments.
 Currently, we are evaluating methodologies for assessing portfolio risk whilst committing to specific targets.
 For example, phasing out coal from our financing exposure by 2040 in line with the 1.5-degree Celsius global climate goal.